gergelyvizvari/frontend-test-vue/README.md

 - Match the layout and styling included in the design folder.
 - The page is responsive when viewed on Mobile and Desktop

+Nice to have
+---

+Additionally, it would be nice to have:
+- Feature and/or unit testing
+- State management

 Resources
 ---